 Hosted Payment Gateways (Redirects)

 Hosted payment gateways or redirects normally mean sending customers to another site to process payment.
 One of the most common examples is PayPal.
+Other lesser-known ones include Bluehost, SiteGround and A2 Hosting.

 It’s easy to set up and many small businesses rely on this form of payment.
 Large businesses also offer PayPal as an option because of its immense popularity.
 Since PayPal offers merchants and customers the ability to set up recurring payments, this becomes a good option for some companies.